Social Media Statistics 2026: 50 Key Numbers With Sources

 Here’s the story these numbers tell, stripped down:

-2. Social is replacing search for discovery.
-41% of Gen Z start on social, not Google.
-76% of all consumers say social influenced a purchase.
+Social is replacing search for discovery.
+46% of Gen Z prefer social media to search engines, and half of all adult users research brands on social platforms.
 Your social feed is your new homepage.

-4. AI is a new discovery layer — and it rewards volume.
+AI is a new discovery layer, and it rewards volume.
 Over 1.5 billion people use ChatGPT and Gemini.
 These models surface content from brands that publish consistently and widely.

 The common thread across all 50 statistics: consistency wins.
 The businesses that post daily across multiple platforms capture more attention, more discovery, and more revenue than those posting when they “find time.”